6. Byzantine era

 Byzantine Cyprus: Eastern Mediterranean Defense

 Cyprus was never a distant outpost of the Byzantine Empire.
 From late antiquity through the Middle Ages, it functioned as a frontline maritime shield, protecting the sea lanes that connected Anatolia, the Levant, and the Aegean.
 Byzantine naval defense on Cyprus was not limited to fleets and battles.
 It was a layered system combining geography, coastal fortifications, mountain surveillance, communication networks, and naval presence.
-Together, these elements allowed the empire to detect threats early, control movement at sea, and preserve stability in one of the Mediterranean’s most contested regions. pexels-com An Island Positioned to Watch the Sea Cyprus sits at a natural crossroads of the Eastern Mediterranean.
-From its shores, routes radiate toward southern Anatolia, Syria and Palestine, Egypt, and…
+Together, these elements allowed the empire to detect threats early, control movement at sea, and preserve stability in one of the Mediterranean’s most contested regions.
+An Island Positioned to Watch the Sea Cyprus sits at a natural crossroads of the Eastern Mediterranean.
+From its shores, routes radiate toward southern Anatolia, Syria and Palestine, Egypt, and the…

 Read more